rwieruch/blog_robinwieruch_content/blog/next-forms/index.md

 The tutorial also provides detailed insights into form validation using Zod, error handling on a fine- and coarse-grained level, offering user feedback through field-level errors and toast messages while also staying functional without JavaScript in the browser by leveraging the web's capabilties of progressive enhancement.

-*Currently I am working on a new course called **"The Road to Next"** which will hopefully match the popularity of **The Road to React**.
+*Currently I am working on a new course called **["The Road to Next"](https://www.road-to-next.com/)** which will hopefully match the popularity of **The Road to React**.
 We will create a full-stack Next application which goes all the way from fundamental React knowledge to accessing a serverless database.
-I am more than excited to share all my knowledge about Next.js with you. **If you are interested**, feel free to sign up on my Newsletter for getting updates about it.*
+I am more than excited to share all my knowledge about Next.js with you. **If you are interested**, check out the website and join the waitlist.*

 # Remarks about the State of Forms in Next.js